Nights-Software/ns-docs/resources/smokeGenerator.md

 1. Configure /config/config.lua.

 1. Make sure to enable or disable permissions for night_discordapi in /config/config.lua.
 You require this script to utilize permissions! [https://store.ea-rp.com/package/5035729](https://store.ea-rp.com/package/5035729)
-    - *Visit -LINK TO BE ADDED- to read documentation about night_discordapi.*
+    - *Visit [https://docs.ea-rp.com/resources/discordAPI/](/resources/discordAPI) to read documentation about night_discordapi.*

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can't get it to work still?
-Create a ticket through our dedicated support system in Discord: [https://ns.ea-rp.com](https://ns.ea-rp.com)
+Create a ticket through our dedicated support system in Discord: [Nights Software Discord](https://ns.ea-rp.com){: .btn .btn-discord}